zhufuyi/sponge/README.md

 </div>

-[sponge](https://github.com/zhufuyi/sponge) is a microservice framework, a tool to quickly generate web and microservice code. sponge has a rich generating code commands, a total of 12 different functional code, these functional code can be combined into a complete service (similar to artificially broken sponge cells can be automatically reorganized into a new sponge).
-Microservice code features include logging, service registration and discovery, registry, rate limiter, circuit breaker, trace, metrics monitoring, pprof performance analysis, statistics, caching, CICD.
-Code decoupling modular design, including the complete project from development to deployment, common code and scripts are automatically generated, only in accordance with the code template to write business logic code, making the development efficiency improved a lot.
+[sponge](https://github.com/zhufuyi/sponge) is a microservice framework and a tool for quickly creating web and microservice code. sponge has a rich set of generated code commands, generating a total of 12 different functional codes that can be combined into complete services (similar to a sponge that has been artificially broken up cells can be automatically reassembled into a new sponge).
+Microservice code functions include logging, service registration and discovery, registry, flow limiting, fusing, link tracking, metrics monitoring, pprof performance analysis, statistics, caching, CICD and more.
+The code is decoupled and modular in design, with commonly used code and scripts generated automatically, requiring only business logic code to be written according to the generated templates.
+The web and rpc services created include complete engineering code and scripts from development to deployment, making development in the go language easier and more efficient.

 <br>